Available Fourth Year Student Rotations

 - Visiting students must be candidates for the MD or DO degree and in good standing in a school accredited by the Liaison Committee on Medical Education or the Education Department of the American Osteopathic Association.

-- Must submit a completed application cover sheet.
+- Must submit a completed application cover sheet, and submit materials requested therein.

-- Upon approval of the rotation, submit a completed Virginia Mason Letter of Agreement (Not necessary for University of Washington students).
-The program coordinator will provide the Letter of Agreement Template.
-This will involve working with your school's Dean's Office.
+- Upon approval of the rotation, student will be required to submit onboarding paperwork and a Virginia Mason Letter of Agreement (LOA not required for University of Washington students).
+The program coordinator will provide this paperwork at that time.

 - Virginia Mason is unable to provide meals, parking or housing for students.
 However, here are some nearby hotels, many of which rent by the week and/or month.